accessibilitywars/zaw2/content/builds/alacrity-power-bladesworn.md

 This build relies on the trait {{ trait(id="2245") }} to generate alacrity and stacks of {{ trait(id="2302") }} to maintain damage.
 The APM is unfortunately high due to the reduced charge time for **Dragon Slash - Force**.

 ## Gearing
+You may use any combination of Berserker's, Assassin's or Marauder's stats but keep critical chance at 75%

 {{ medium(stat="Berserker's", rune="Scholar") }}
 	{{ trinkets(